 - Parkinson's Disease Information Page

 - Parkinson's Disease (Environmental Health)

 - Parkinson’s Disease: Understanding a Complicated Condition

 References: The vermiform appendix impacts the risk of developing Parkinson's disease.
 Killinger BA, Madaj Z, Sikora JW, Rey N, Haas AJ, Vepa Y, Lindqvist D, Chen H, Thomas PM, Brundin P, Brundin L, Labrie V. Sci Transl Med.
 2018 Oct 31;10(465). pii: eaar5280. doi: 10.1126/scitranslmed.aar5280.
 PMID: 30381408.

-Funding: NIH’s National Institute on Deafness and other Communication Disorders (NIDCD) and National Institute of Neurological Disorders and Stroke (NINDS); Alzheimer’s Society of Canada; Scottish Rite Charitable Foundation of Canada; Department of Defense; a Gibby & Friends vs. Parky award; Michael J. Fox Foundation; Cure Parkinson’s Trust; National Resource for Translational and Developmental Proteomics; and Parkinson’s Progression Markers Initiative.
+Funding: NIH’s National Institute of Neurological Disorders and Stroke (NINDS) and National Institute on Deafness and other Communication Disorders (NIDCD); Alzheimer’s Society of Canada; Scottish Rite Charitable Foundation of Canada; Department of Defense; a Gibby & Friends vs. Parky award; Michael J. Fox Foundation; Cure Parkinson’s Trust; National Resource for Translational and Developmental Proteomics; and Parkinson’s Progression Markers Initiative.